 The Competence Network for Scientific High Performance Computing in Bavaria (KONWIHR) is funded by the Bavarian State Ministry of Science and the Arts.
 The main objective of KONWIHR is to provide technical support for the use of high performance computers and to expand their deployment potential through research and development projects.

 The aim of the funding programme is to support scientists in Bavaria in adapting and developing their numerical applications or other data- or computation-intensive codes for modern (highly) parallel computer architectures.
 Efficient executability and scalability on modern manycore architectures shall be ensured.
-Project funding includes the provision of personnel resources and access to the proven HPC competence of the participating computer centres.
+Project funding includes the provision of personnel resources and access to the proven HPC competence of the participating computer centers.
 KONWIHR offers low barrier funding for software development on scientific HPC codes.

 The main email contact point is firstname.lastname@example.org .